datascienceguide/datascienceguide.github.io/_posts/advise/2016-08-30-optimization.md

 b) ___Continuity___: Variables are continious numbers, meaning we can produce not just interget (whole number) amounts of each product.
 Mathematically this is representedby $$X_j \geq 0$$

+2. Additivity
+Both the equation for the value to minimize or maximize are sums, and the contraints are linear as well

+Linear Programming has 3 basic components:

+1. Decision variables (solution of model)
+2. Objective function (min or mix) with a goal (maximize profit, minimize cost)
+3. Constraints

 # Further Reading: